hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 `git push origin branch-name`

+> Note: After a PR has been approved and merged and is not in use, delete the branch both locally and remotely with the following command:
+> `git branch -d branch-name` to delete locally
+> `git push origin --delete branch-name` to delete remotely.
+> Otherwise we get buried in dead branches we don't need.

 ### 9. Submit a pull request

 Go to your forked repository on GitHub and click the "New pull request" button.